 Different brewing methods will highlight different aspects of each roast, making each cup unique.
 As a starting point for brewing this versatile coffee we suggest a 15:1 water to coffee ratio, with water below boiling point.

 All beans are shade-grown and were hand-picked when ripe, sorted by hand and sun-dried on the patios.
 After harvest, the coffee was washed to remove the cherry and fruit mucilage covering the bean, and then spread on the patios and turned regularly to allow slow, even drying of the beans for 7 to 10 days.
 Washed processed coffees are known for their clean and vibrant notes.
+Learn more about the different processing methods here!

 About the Farm: